canonical/pc-gadget/recovery.md

 The revery partition contains the following file layout:

 /system/<name>/snaps/{base.snap,kernel.snap,other...}
-/system/<name>/assertions.txt
+/system/<name>/assertions/<short-name>

 Where <name> is an encoded date/time like 20190521-1213.
-The parition is FAT so we need to put the assertions in the "stream" format on disk.
-The assertions.txt must include exactly one model assertion.
+The parition is FAT so we need to put the assertions in the "stream" format on disk with a short name.
+The assertion files must include exactly one model assertion.

 The names of the kernel and the base are fixed.
 This allows us a static grub.cfg menu.
+The selection of the recovery system will happen at a later time from initramfs.
+To do this the recovery system will boot into a sepecial "select" mode and then the selection is set via a grubenv "snap_recovery_system="

 All snaps in snaps/ must be verifiable using the assertions.txt stream and they will be checked during a "recovery" or "install"